Installation

 let result = ask(processor, Process(doc))

-print("Summary: {result.summary}")
+print(f"Summary: {result.summary}")

-print("Entities: {result.entities}")
+print(f"Entities: {result.entities}")

-print("Sentiment: {result.sentiment}")
+print(f"Sentiment: {result.sentiment}")

 }

-Deploy your Simplex application to a swarm:
+Deploy to a Swarm

 Terminal

-# Deploy to AWS with spot instances
+# Deploy to AWS

-simplex deploy --cloud aws \
+sxpm deploy --cloud aws \

 --region us-east-1 \